 My family says that I always wanted to be a writer.
 When I was a kid, I reported on our Florida vacation by writing a newspaper on a memo notepad, complete with articles about sightseeing, hotel room shenanigans, and navigating complex sibling relationships in the back of a station wagon.
 A few years later, I was able to publish two poems written for a class assignment—“Thumpy” and “Snowflakes”—in our local newspaper.
 I earned a $2 bill for each poem.

 After those childhood successes I dropped my desire to write for a long time until, faced with the recession of the early ‘90s, it seemed about as practical a career plan as anything else.
-So, armed with a degree in political science, I went back to school to earn a master’s degree journalism from the University of Wisconsin-Madison.
-It was a daunting challenge but I relished it.
+So, armed with a degree in political science, I went back to school to earn a master’s degree in journalism from the University of Wisconsin-Madison.
+It was a daunting challenge, but I relished it.
 I loved exploring new ideas, interviewing interesting people, and (hopefully) enlightening my readers.
 It didn’t matter what topic I delved into—even the most boring subject could be made fascinating if you really examined it with your wholehearted attention.

 I took those lessons with me to New York, where I landed a job as an assistant to the legendary literary agent Connie Clausen.
 Turns out that as much as I loved to write, I also love to help other writers turn their sometimes-fuzzy ideas into polished manuscripts and published books.
 In the early 2000s, I worked for Paraview Publishing/Cosimo Books, a cutting-edge print-on-demand and e-book publisher, long before digital publishing became the norm.